§ 13-3101. Definitions

 (a) Who has been found to constitute a danger to self or to others or to have a persistent or acute disability or grave disability pursuant to court order pursuant to § 36-540, and whose right to possess a firearm has not been restored pursuant to § 13-925.

-(b) Who has been convicted within or without this state of a felony or who has been adjudicated delinquent for a felony and whose civil right to possess or carry a gun or firearm has not been restored.
+(b) Who has been convicted within or without this state of a felony or who has been adjudicated delinquent for a felony and whose civil right to possess or carry a firearm has not been restored.

 (c) Who is at the time of possession serving a term of imprisonment in any correctional or detention facility.